-The Court clarified how the test for Aboriginal title set out in Delgamuukw can apply to a semi-nomadic indigenous group such as the Tsilhqot'in.
+The Court clarified how the test for Aboriginal title set out in Delgamuukw^{iv} can apply to a seminomadic indigenous group such as the Tsilhqot'in.
 First, the test for Aboriginal title is based on "occupation" prior to the European assertion of sovereignty.
 More specifically, occupation must be proven to be sufficient, continuous and exclusive.
 The SCC stated that these three indicia of title should be considered contextually and together to effectively translate pre-sovereignty Aboriginal interests into modern legal rights by way of title.
 The SCC rejected the BCCA approach that Aboriginal title must be based on site-specific occupation and thus confined to specific village sites to find sufficiency.
 Rather, the SCC found that a culturally sensitive approach to sufficiency of occupation is required.
-Interestingly, the SCC's Decision in Keewatin Clarifies Provincial Aboriginal Responsibilities Consultation for Resource Permits and Applies Tsilgot'in
+Interestingly, the SCC also held that a claim for Aboriginal title is not an "all or nothing" proposition.
+Even if a title claim fails, it is open to the courts to find that other forms of Aboriginal rights exist, such as the right to hunt, trap or fish.